How to implement the stack lock lid design in custom metal tins?

 Material Selection for Stacking Lock Caps

 When using stacking lock caps in custom metal tins, we use tinplate as the primary material.
 Due to their excellent formability and strong locking performance, they are ideal for larger tins or products that require enhanced sealing integrity.
-During the manufacturing process, the hardness of the metal affects the performance of the locking bead.
-The softer hardness makes the flange easier to bend and snap into place, while the harder temper provides greater holding force but requires more precise locking bead geometry.
+During manufacturing, the metal’s hardness affects the performance of the locking bead.
+The softer hardness makes the flange easier to bend and snap into place, while the harder temper provides greater holding force but requires a more precise locking-bead geometry.
 Therefore, choosing equal hardness tempers for your custom tins can achieve the best balance between manufacturability and locking strength.

 Tooling and Production of Custom Metal Tins